 I’ve observed an interesting shift in my three-decade marketing journey.
 Companies once sought marketing generalists that were jack-of-all-trades, but now they seek functional experts.
-Today’s marketing professionals are specialising in specific areas, including demand generation, social media marketing, email marketing, product marketing, and field marketing.
-They are seeking to hone their craft, but often these specialised marketers are underserved and not enabled with adequate marketing technology or support to really develop their expertise.
+Today’s marketing professionals are specializing in specific areas, including demand generation, social media marketing, email marketing, product marketing, and field marketing.
+They are seeking to hone their craft, but often these specialized marketers are underserved and not enabled with adequate marketing technology or support to really develop their expertise.

-What if we could equip marketing teams with the resources, tools, knowledge, and skills to do their unique jobs, as well as better support with the sales organisation?
+What if we could equip marketing teams with the resources, tools, knowledge, and skills to do their unique jobs, as well as better support with the sales organization?
 Marketing enablement levels up the efficiency and productivity of your marketing efforts, which in turn drives positive results across your business.

 Why is Marketing Enablement Important?

 Marketing enablement is not a new idea, but few companies take an intentional, strategic approach.
 Done well, it serves to align marketing departments around a single source of truth for marketing initiatives, planning, and messaging.
-Through one platform, marketing teams are able to create more effective content for target audiences, collaborate cross-functionally, enable sales, and measure what’s working and what’s not, so that the team can optimise and improve impact.
+Through one platform, marketing teams are able to create more effective content for target audiences, collaborate cross-functionally, enable sales, and measure what’s working and what’s not, so that the team can optimize and improve impact.
 Effective marketing enablement programs can help drive faster time to close, higher win rates, and increased revenue.